 CGS O&M uncertainty is modeled for Base O&M and Nuclear Electric Insurance Limited (NEIL) insurance premiums.
 P-NORM captures uncertainty around Base O&M and NEIL insurance costs.
 For Base O&M, P-NORM distributes the minimum- and maximum-based subject matter expert estimation of deviations from the expected value.
-For FY 2019, P-NORM models no variation in CGS O&M. For FY 2020 and FY 2021, the maximums are 6 percent greater than forecast and the minimums are 4 percent less than forecast.
+For FY 2021, P-NORM models no variation in CGS O&M. For FY 2022 and FY 2023, the maximums are 6 percent greater than forecast and the minimums are 4 percent less than forecast.

-1 For NEIL insurance premiums, risk is modeled around forecast gross premiums and distributions 2 based on the level of earnings on the NEIL fund.
-Historically, member utilities have received 3 annual distributions based on the level of these earnings, and the net premiums they pay are 4 lower as a result.
-NEIL premiums are modeled using a Program Evaluation and Review 5 Technique (PERT) distribution.
-A PERT distribution is a type of beta distribution for which 6 minimum, most likely, and maximum values are specified.
-For FY 2019, FY 2020, and 7 FY 2021, the most likely is set to the base NEIL premium amount.
-For FY 2019, the maximum 8 is set 2.5 percent higher than the most likely and the minimum is set to 2.5 percent lower than the 9 most likely, less an annual distribution amount of \$0.3 million.
-For FY 2020 and FY 2021, the 10 maximum is set 5 percent higher than the most likely and the minimum is set to 5 percent lower, 11 less an annual distribution amount of \$0.3 million.
-12 13 See Table 2 for the expected, 5th percentile, and 95th percentile values for this risk.
-14 15 4.1.2.1.2 U.S. Army Corps of Engineers (Corps) and Bureau of Reclamation 16 (Reclamation) O&M 17 For Corps and Reclamation O&M, P-NORM models uncertainty around the following: 18 • Additional costs if a security event occurs or if the security threat level increases; 19 • Additional costs if a fish event occurs; 20 Additional extraordinary hydro system maintenance; 21 21 Additional costs due to a catastrophic event; and 21 22 Additional costs due to a catastrophic event; and Additional costs due to new system requirements.
-22 22 23 • Additional costs due to new system requirements.
-22 23 24 Additional costs due to new system requirements.
-For additional security costs, P-NORM assumes for FY 2019 that there is a 1 percent probability facilities.
+For NEIL insurance premiums, risk is modeled around forecast gross premiums and distributions based on the level of earnings on the NEIL fund.
+Historically, member utilities have received annual distributions based on the level of these earnings, and the net premiums they pay are lower as a result.
+NEIL premiums are modeled using a Program Evaluation and Review Technique (PERT) distribution.
+A PERT distribution is a type of beta distribution for which minimum, most likely, and maximum values are specified.
+For FY 2021, FY 2022, and FY 2023, the most likely is set to the base NEIL premium amount, the maximum is set 5 percent higher than the most likely and the minimum is set to 5 percent lower.
+See Table 2 for the expected, 5th percentile, and 95th percentile values for this risk.

+4.1.2.1.2 U.S. Army Corps of Engineers and Bureau of Reclamation O&M

+For Corps and Reclamation O&M, P-NORM models uncertainty around the following:

+- Additional costs if a security event occurs or if the security threat level increases; - Additional costs if a fish event occurs; - Additional extraordinary hydro system maintenance; - Additional costs due to a catastrophic event; and - Additional costs due to new system requirements.

+For additional security costs, P-NORM assumes for FY 2021 that there is a 1 percent probability and for FY 2022 and FY 2023 that there is a 2 percent probability that an event will occur in any given year that leads to a requirement for additional security at Corps or Reclamation facilities.
 The additional annual cost if an event were to occur is the same for both the Corps and Reclamation, at \$3 million each.

-Additional fish environmental costs are modeled similarly for FY 2019, FY 2020, and FY 2021, with a respective 1 percent, 2 percent, and 2 percent probability that an event that requires additional annual expenditures of \$2 million each for either the Corps or Reclamation will occur in FY 2019 through FY 2021.
+Additional fish environmental costs are modeled similarly for FY 2021, FY 2022, and FY 2023, with a respective 1 percent, 2 percent, and 2 percent probability that an event that requires additional annual expenditures of \$2 million each for either the Corps or Reclamation will occur in FY 2021 through FY 2023.

 For additional extraordinary hydro system maintenance needs, P-NORM models the uncertainty that additional repair and maintenance costs at the Federal hydro projects could be incurred and the probability that an outage event could occur.
-For FY 2019, FY 2020, and FY 2021, this risk is modeled with a respective 1.25 percent, 2.5 percent, and 2.5 percent probability that an event will occur in any given year that leads to an additional \$5 million expense.
+For FY 2021, FY 2022, and FY 2023, this risk is modeled with a respective 2.5 percent, 2.5 percent, and 2.5 percent probability that an event will occur in any given year that leads to an additional \$5 million expense.
 This risk is modeled in the same way for both the Corps and Reclamation.

-P-NORM models the expense cost of a catastrophic, system-wide event.
-This risk is modeled for FY 2019, FY 2020, and FY 2021 with a respective 0.5 percent, 1 percent, and 1 percent probability of an event occurring in any given year resulting in a \$30 million expense.
+P-NORM models the expense cost of a catastrophic, systemwide event.
+This risk is modeled for FY 2021, FY 2022, and FY 2023 with a respective 1 percent, 1 percent, and 1 percent probability of an event occurring in any given year resulting in a \$30 million expense.
 This risk is modeled in the same way for both the Corps and Reclamation.